your123 - stock.adobe.com

 Riva and Merlin

-Beyond Enterprise 2.0, other AI products Nvidia introduced at the conference include updated versions of its Riva and Merlin systems.
+Beyond Enterprise 2.0, other AI products Nvidia introduced this year include updated versions of its Riva and Merlin systems.

 Nvidia Riva 2.0 is now generally available.
 The speech AI software development kit includes pretrained models that enable developers to customize speech AI applications such as conversational AI services.